elijahtwalker/rhythm/README.md

 1. Set up the virtual environment (required).
 2. Download videos if you need images (optional).
-3. Extract frames with alignment (required for RTM Pose / overlays).
+3. Extract frames with alignment (required for MediaPipe / overlays).
-4. Convert to RTM Pose (required for training).
+4. Use the Colab notebook for MediaPipe-based preprocessing or quick runs if you prefer GPU-in-the-cloud.
-5. Train/infer with RTM Pose, or optionally visualize overlays for QA.
+5. Optionally visualize overlays for QA.
+6. Optionally evaluate MediaPipe vs. ground truth with `calculateOKS.py` / `calculatePDJ.py`.

 Everything else—extra stats, overlays, selective downloads—remains optional and is clearly labeled above.
-Enjoy!***
+Enjoy!